andOrlando/andorlando.github.io/blog/blogs/index.md

 date: 13/7;

 ## he doesn't actually have any
 This is a developer blog.
 Every self-respecting developer has one of these (unless you're a recruiter who doesn't, in which case only **most**  self-respecting developers have one of these).
-Since it's hosted on github pages, everything you see here is homemade, including this markdown parser.
+Since it's hosted on github pages, everything you see here is homemade, ~~including this markdown parser~~ except the markdown parser (see [this website](https://andorlando.github.io/static/blogs/thiswebsite)).
 Honestly most of the reason I made this in the first place is for the  **stupid stuff** section because all my official projects have `README.md`s.

 ### categories
 - **school:** stuff about college